A look at the Lyft Logo and the History of the Company

 The color pink is also significant for Lyft as they try to convey that they are very friendly towards female drivers and passengers alike.
 Lyft wanted to shift away from the masculine designs typically used in the transportation industry, and a pink logo with bubble letters was the perfect way to do this.

-Popularity of the Lyft Logo
+The popularity of the Lyft Logo

-Lyft’s unique branding has played a monumental role in their success.
+Lyft’s unique branding has played a monumental role in its success.
 In little time at all, the bright, fun Lyft logo was immediately recognizable, and any vehicle with a pink mustache on its grill could be identified as a Lyft vehicle.
 The Lyft logo was different in a good way, and this helped set the company apart in the eyes of its customers.

 As Lyft began to shift into offering premium, black car ride services, they did start to make the bright pink mustache a little more discreet.
 The fear was that a person showing up at an important business meeting wouldn’t want to arrive in a car that had a large, pink mustache on it.
 To combat this, Lyft introduced a light in the shape of a mustache that they called the “glowstache” and also made the mustache smaller.
 Nevertheless, the pink mustache remains an important part of Lyft’s branding and is featured in some form or another on almost every Lyft vehicle.